LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

 .. index:: ! attributes

-On the topic of unit testing, the attributes **[TestClass]** and **[TestMethod]** are used to indicate that certain classes and methods should be treated as test cases for the test runner in Visual Studio.

 In C#, **attributes** are formalized bits of information about a program.
 They operate somewhere between actual code syntax and a comment on the code.
 Attributes do not directly affect the code they annotate, but they do supply information to the compiler.
 An attribute is enclosed in square brackets, ``[]``, and placed above the item it decorates.

-We will provide an example in the walkthrough below.
+To run unit tests using the native tools available in Visual Studio, the attributes **[TestClass]** and **[TestMethod]** are used to indicate that certain classes and methods should be treated as test cases.
+We describe how to use these in the examples that follow.

 Testing Setup
 -------------